knoepdan/CyberSecRappi/12_Android/AndroidAndSecurity.md

 - Accessibility is a dangerous permission because it allows the malware to control the UI (lice VNC/Teamviewer)
     - malware could also give itself any permission this way

+## Static analysis

+- Joe sandbox is very good at unwrapping code (random comments)

+## Dynamic analysis
+Not just debugging but also monitoring logs, network connections etc.

+- System logs
+  - Tool: Logcat

+## Dynamic instrumentation
+Similar to dynamic analysis but change it on the fly.
+Works well with interpeted languages (such as java).

+**Tools**
+- Frida (used in lab)
+    - installation see lab (in virtual environment)
+    - https://codeshare.frida.re -> sample and usable hooks
+- Xposed (obsolete)
+    - hooks into Zygote (problem, changes with every Android release, needs root permissions, reboot needed)
+    - Zygote is the process that needs to run all the time and starts other system processes     -

 ## Varia
 - Zero Day Exploits
     - newly discovered vulnerabilities that the vendor had zero days to fix them yet